 Images of Rome Covered in Rare Blanket of Thick Snow

-Eternal City almost brought to a standstill this morning as the first snowfall covered the city in six years.
+Eternal City almost brought to a standstill this morning as the first snowfall in six years covered the city.

 St. Peter’s Square came alive this morning with snowball fights among seminarians of the North American College, children sledging and even some skiing as Rome was covered in a rare, thick blanket of snow.